SBA

 The primary beams

-The primary beam from the PS extraction to the targets consists of a common section up to the septum, called F61, the F61N branch from the septum to the North target and the F61S branch towards the South target
+The primary beam from the PS extraction to the targets consists of a common section up to the septum, called F61, the F61N branch from the septum to the North target and the F61S branch matching into the T8 beam for CHARM and IRRAD

 The following information is available: